anyquest/pyaq/README.md

 - investments.yml - generate investment advice based on a market report
 - rag.yml - answer a question using information in a pdf document
 - qna.yml - answer multiple questions by spawning several workers
+- accident_report.yml - analyze the image of a vehicle and create a damage report

 For more information visit us at https://anyquest.ai.